-Factbox: Latest on the coronavirus spreading in China and beyond
+Latest on the coronavirus spreading in China and beyond

 * China has advised people to avoid crowds and more than 10 cities in the central province of Hubei, where Wuhan is located, have suspended some transport.

-* Beijing closed tourist access to the Forbidden City and cancelled large gatherings, including two Lunar New Year temple fairs, and closed part of the Great Wall.
+* Tourist access to Beijing’s Forbidden City closed and large gatherings canceled, including two Lunar New Year temple fairs, and closed part of the Great Wall.

-* Starbucks has closed all shops and suspended delivery services in China’s Hubei province for the week-long Lunar New Year holiday, following a similar move by McDonald’s in five Hubei cities.

-* Walt Disney Co’s Shanghai Disney Resort will be closed from Saturday.

 * Hong Kong has declared an emergency and will extend school holiday closures until Feb.
-17. The city also cancelled all official Lunar New Year celebrations and official visits to mainland China.
+17. The city also canceled all official Lunar New Year celebrations and official visits to mainland China.

-* China’s Haikou city, capital of the southern island province of Hainan, started a 14-day centralised medical observation for tourists from Hubei.
-Sanya city in the province, a popular vacation destination, has shut all tourist sites.

 * Airports around the world have stepped up screening.